dnsimple/dnsimple-developer/content/use-cases.markdown

 ## [Issuing certificates](/use-cases/issue-certificates)

-In this tutorial, we'll cover how to issue a LetsEncrypt certificate for a domain you manage.
-We'll discuss how to request the certificate, and use webhooks to track when the certificate has been issued and is ready for installation.
+In this tutorial, we'll discuss how to issue a LetsEncrypt certificate for your domain.
+We'll go over requesting the certificate and using webhooks to track when the certificate has been issued and is ready for installation.